1. Jainism was founded by__________.

 Explanation: Jainism treats karma as fine particles of matter clinging to the soul.

-61. Jain monks follow the principle of extreme:
+61. Jain monks follow the principle of extreme__________.

 A) Violence